yakir12/AssociationsGUI.jl/README.md

 5. You can close the Julia-terminal after it's done running

 ## Quick start
-The user's interaction with this package is via GUI.
-Start a Julia terminal, copy: `include(joinpath(Pkg.dir("AssociationsGUI"), "src", "BeetleLog.jl"))`, and paste it in the Julia terminal. **Note the [Troubleshooting](#troubleshooting) section for problems with starting the program.** Navigate and choose the videos folder (choose a file inside the folder and press `Open`).
+1. Start a Julia-terminal
+2. Copy and paste the following code in the Julia-terminal:
+    ```julia
+    using AssociationsGUI
+    folder = "<videos folder>"
+    main(folder)
+    ```
+where `<videos folder>` is the path to the folder that contains all the videos you want to log (so replace `<videos folder>` with the actual path to your videos folder).
+3. The program will run normally, and you can close the Julia terminal when you're done logging your videos.

 ## How to use